Dick Smith (diver): Coaching and teaching

 After completing his academic studies, Smith began his career in physical education by returning to his alma mater, University of Southern California, where he taught students.
 He later taught and coached swimming at Lodi Union High School in Lodi, CA. He also served as a Sergeant in the United States Air Force, where he trained new soldiers in physical fitness.
 One of his fist assignments was at Santa Ana Army Air Base, located approximately thirty miles southeast of Los Angeles near his former USC campus.
-Between 1945 and 1950, Smith was a diver and helped manage the Buster Crabbe Aqua Parade, an entertainment group that employed just over 100 people and performed in the in the U.S. and Canada, as well as parts of Europe.
+Between 1945 and 1950, Smith was a diver and helped manage the Buster Crabbe Aqua Parade, an entertainment group that employed just over 100 people and performed in the U.S. and Canada, as well as parts of Europe.
 He later joined the Los Angeles County Board of Education to teach physical education.

 From 1950 to 1954, Smith returned to University of Southern California in Los Angeles, where he served as the Head Swimming and Diving Coach and in Physical Education as an Assistant manager.

 In 1954, Smith started and opened the Dick Smith Swim Gym on 20th Street and Campbell in Phoenix, Arizona.
 The facility offered a range of physical education programs, including diving, swimming, and gymnastics, and competitive training in both diving and swimming.

-Smith taught students to dive and was the Chief coach for Diving at Arizona State University for ten years roughly from about 1959-1969.
-At the height of his achievement as a diving coach between 1964-1968, nearly half the 32 U.S. Olympic diving team openings were taken by divers that Smith had formerly trained.
-From 1969-73, he served as a Professor of Physical Education and coached diving at the U.S. Air Force Academy in Colorado.
+Smith taught students to dive and was the Chief coach for Diving at Arizona State University for ten years roughly from about 1959–1969.
+At the height of his achievement as a diving coach between 1964 and 1968, nearly half the 32 U.S. Olympic diving team openings were taken by divers that Smith had formerly trained.
+From 1969 to 1973, he served as a professor of Physical Education and coached diving at the U.S. Air Force Academy in Colorado.
 He moved to Williams Air Force Base near Chandler, Arizona in 1974 where he managed Athletics.
-After coaching the host New Zealand team at the Commonwealth Games in Christchurch in January 20, 1974, he was one of only nine passengers to survive the Pan Am Flight 806 crash off Pago Pago in American Samoa by diving off a wing after an engine caught fire.
+After coaching the host New Zealand team at the Commonwealth Games in Christchurch on January 20, 1974, he was one of only nine passengers to survive the Pan Am Flight 806 crash off Pago Pago in American Samoa by diving off a wing after an engine caught fire.

-From 1975-1985, Smith managed the Athletic and Swimming facility in The Woodlands, outside Houston, Texas.
+From 1975 to 1985, Smith managed the Athletic and Swimming facility in The Woodlands, outside Houston, Texas.
 In 1985, Coach Terry Faulkenberry took over the accomplished program.
 While at the Woodlands, Smith developed one of the top diving facilities in the U.S., which served as a frequent host to high level competitions in the diving and swimming.
 Keith Russell was one of Smith's top divers at the Woodlands as well as Olympic diver from Brazil Milton Braga, who later coached diving at the Woodlands for two years.

-Continuing to serve the swimming and diving community, he served as a chief executive officer of the World Diving Coaches Association from 1976-2006, and previously had worked as a president of the American Coaches Association.
+Continuing to serve the swimming and diving community, he served as a chief executive officer of the World Diving Coaches Association from 1976 to 2006, and previously had worked as a president of the American Coaches Association.